Camille Herron shatters World Record at Tunnel Hill

 Annnd... don't think that because it's a rails trail that it will be boring... nothing further from the truth... the trail cuts beautifully through gorgeous overlooks, using some very cool bridges.
 It'll leave you breathless

-Thanks to the River to River Runners Club, West Kentucky Runners Club, and the wonderful people of Vienna, IL and Johnson Co. and those at Tunnel Hill State Trail.
+Thanks to Assistant Director, Jason Claunch, for his outstanding work in securing some of the best volunteers anywhere.
+River to River Runners Club, West Kentucky Runners Club, and the wonderful people of Vienna, IL and Johnson Co. and those at Tunnel Hill State Trail.

 We're looking forward to being your host!